 Please refer to the HistoryMaker Homes Limited Warranty Coverage Booklet for details, plan terms and conditions.
-A printed booklet was provided at the time of closing, however; a copy may be downloaded here.
+A printed home foundation warranty booklet is provided at the time of closing.
+A copy may also be downloaded here.

 Emergency Warranty Service

 As designated by the limited warranty, an emergency includes situations such as:

 In case of an emergency warranty issue, please contact the HMH customer service team at 817-849-5100 or if after-hours call 817-849-5211.
 A customer service representative will be contacted and will return your call.
 You may also call the trade contractor directly.
 Refer to the emergency phone number label located under the kitchen sink.

 Buying a new home is a major milestone in life.
 It is the single greatest purchase we will ever make therefore it is essential to protect this investment.
 Creating a schedule for home maintenance is highly recommended.
 Knowing the parts of the home that require periodic maintenance and addressing them on a regular basis will keep them from becoming problematic.
 For example, the caulking around the windows should be checked semi-annually for cracks and/or shrinkage then re-caulked if needed.
 This maintenance measure will help prevent leaks when it rains and will help maintain the energy efficiency of the home.
 Click here to see a sample maintenance checklist.
 If you prefer to track your home maintenance electronically, there are several home maintenance schedule apps available to download for free or for a fee to your phone or tablet.

 The appliances in your home are covered by the manufacturer.
 It is the homeowner’s responsibility to contact the manufacturer and schedule service appointments.
 We recommend that the appliance manuals be filed with the home warranty paperwork in case there are questions regarding appliance operation.
 Remember to register all appliances with the manufacturer.